 Though it’s not easy, achieving both brand building and performance marketing can be evidenced in examples from our Kantar Creative Effectiveness Award winners over the last four years.
 Winning ads are selected on metrics relating to not only their overall impact and persuasion (short term sales/effect likelihood), but also their long-term brand building ability to be both meaningful and different.

 What are the features of ads that do both well?Using a dataset of around 50,000 ads researched with consumers over the last five years, we looked at some of the advertising elements seen more prominently in ads that did well on both measures.

 The ads in the top 5% on both performance marketing and brand building show a slightly higher number of brand variants.
 We see more continuous showing of the product itself, and more use of product demonstrations, particularly of the product being either used/consumed or showing what it was composed of.
 We also see greater numbers of ads in this group where the brand appears early on in the ad.
-Although there was no increased overall use of humour, when it is used, word-play style humour is more evident, a type of humour that we know can help with branding.
+Although there was no increased overall use of humor, when it is used, word-play style humor is more evident, a type of humor that we know can help with branding.
 Similarly, there is no greater overall use of celebrities, but when a celebrity is used, we see more film/movie star celebrities than other types of fame amongst the top ads.
 Also, although only around 5% of all ads contain environmental or sustainability messages, it is encouraging to see slightly more of these appearing amongst the strongest performing all-round ads.